bradley-newman/MayaToUnityPipeline/README.md

 ### DPI Scaling

 On high DPI monitors Maya's UI can appear very small.
 It can be scaled up via **Preferences > Interface > Interface Scaling**.
-This scales up Maya's internal UIs, but it will not scale a custom user created UIs.
+This scales up Maya's internal UIs, but it will not scale custom user created UIs.
 The Qt functions for auto-scaling don't work at present in Maya 2023 🙁.
 This is a major pain, and something I hope Autodesk remedies.
 The following code in **main_view.py** is basic functionality for scaling up the UI.
 You may run into situations where it isn't perfect and needs  adjusting:

 **[main_view.py](PyCharmProject/art_pipeline/maya/maya_pipeline/main_app/main_view.py)**
 ```python